 All calls obtain an exclusive "checkpoint" lock on the database file.
 If any other process is running a checkpoint operation at the same time, the lock cannot be obtained and SQLITE_BUSY is returned.
 Even if there is a busy-handler configured, it will not be invoked in this case.

-The SQLITE_CHECKPOINT_FULL and RESTART modes also obtain the exclusive "writer" lock on the database file.
+The SQLITE_CHECKPOINT_FULL, RESTART and TRUNCATE modes also obtain the exclusive "writer" lock on the database file.
 If the writer lock cannot be obtained immediately, and a busy-handler is configured, it is invoked and the writer lock retried until either the busy-handler returns 0 or the lock is successfully obtained.
 The busy-handler is also invoked while waiting for database readers as described above.
 If the busy-handler returns 0 before the writer lock is obtained or while waiting for database readers, the checkpoint operation proceeds from that point in the same way as SQLITE_CHECKPOINT_PASSIVE - checkpointing as many frames as possible without blocking any further.
 SQLITE_BUSY is returned in this case.

 If database zDb is the name of an attached database that is not in WAL mode, SQLITE_OK is returned and both *pnLog and *pnCkpt set to -1.
 If zDb is not NULL (or a zero length string) and is not the name of any attached database, SQLITE_ERROR is returned to the caller.